chris-hunter206/terraform-gcp-nginx_lb_pair/README.md

 application with geographic zone redundancy.

 ## Requirements
 This assumes you have a few things before the build can start:
+* [Terraform is installed](https://learn.hashicorp.com/tutorials/terraform/install-cli) on your local host
 * An existing project in Google Cloud that you can work within.
 * A service account that Terraform can use to build within the project.